what is hipaa compliance?

 • Frequent risk assessments and internal protocol analysis

-How to become HIPAA compliant?
+How to Become HIPAA Compliant?

 As we’ve made clear, HIPAA compliance isn’t just a quick course or checklist you can complete and you’re good to go.
 Compliance is essential in every aspect of your business and should be an ongoing process.
 To ensure that you meet all the HIPAA requirements to become compliant, it’s essential that your business utilizes a combination of internal processes, technology and compliance support.
 There are a few core principles that your organization can implement to start the journey to compliance.